ChrisChinchilla/Chip-Shop/manual.md

 #### Personality Payment

-You start Chip Shop as a young startup company and your starting personalities are willing to chase this dream, but this wont last for ever, when your company reaches a Longevity value of **12**, they will expect to be paid per turn the money value listed on their card.
-This continues from this point on-wards, if you lose Longevity after reaching this point, they still expect to be paid.
+You start Chip Shop as a young startup company and your starting personalities are willing to chase this dream, but this wont last for ever, when your company reaches a Longevity value of **12**, they will expect to be paid per turn the salary value listed on their card.
+This continues from this point onward, if you lose Longevity after reaching this point, they still expect to be paid.
 The only way to stop paying personalities is to use one of the income stream actions or an event card to remove them from your company.
 Another option is to declare bankruptcy, starting as a new company with the same personalities as when starting the game.

 ### Main Board